sharetribe/flex-docs/src/docs/tutorial-branding/change-logo/index.md

 updated: 2020-02-28
 category: tutorial-branding
 ingress:
-  Learn how to change the logo and how components in Flex Template for Web are styled.
+  Learn how to change the logo and how components in Sharetribe Web Template are styled.
 published: true
 ---